hyperledger-labs/blockchain-carbon-accounting/secure-identities/vault-identity/README.md

 A quick setup for development purpose:

-- Install: `nom install`
+- Install: `npm install`
-- Start vault server - This is usually already started by `startApi.sh` in `emissions-data/docker-compose-setup/scripts/`ss, but if you don't see a vault docker container running, then : `npm run vault`
+- Start vault server - This is usually already started by `startApi.sh` in `fabric/emissions-data/docker-compose-setup/scripts/`, but if you don't see a vault docker container running, then : `npm run vault`
 - Setup : `npm run test:setup`

 ## Using Vault